Abraham-Rubin-Shelah Open Colorings and a Large Continuum: Partition Products

 \begin{definition} Suppose $\R$ is a restricted memory iteration on $X$, of $\la \dot{\mathbb U}_\xi\mid \xi\in X\ra$, with memory function $b_\R$.
 Let $\sigma\colon X\lra X^*$ be an acceptable rearrangement of $X,b_\R$.
 Then $\sigma$ induces an isomorphism, which we also denote $\sigma$, between $\R$ and a restricted memory iteration $\R^*$ on $X^*$.
 This isomorphism in turn extends to act on $\R$-names $\dot{u}$ and maps them to $\R^*$-names $\sigma(\dot{u})$ so that $\dot{u}[G]=\sigma(\dot{u})[\sigma[G]]$.
 These liftings are determined uniquely by the following conditions: \begin{enumerate} \item $\R^*$ is a restricted memory iteration of $\la \dot{\mathbb U}^*_\xi\mid \xi\in X^*\ra$ with memory function $\sigma(b_\R)$; \item for $p\in \R$, $\dom(\sigma(p))=\sigma[\dom(p)]$ and $\sigma(p)(\sigma(\xi))=\sigma(p(\xi))$; \item for an $\R$-name $\dot{u}$, $\sigma(\dot{u})$ is the $\R^*$-name $\{\la \sigma(\dot{z}),\sigma(p)\ra\mid \la\dot{z},p\ra\in \dot{u}\}$; \item $\dot{\mathbb U}^*_{\si(\mu)}=\sigma(\dot{\mathbb U}_\mu)$. \end{enumerate} The last three conditions are recursive.
 Knowledge of $\dot{\mathbb U}^*_{\si(\xi)}$ for $\xi<\mu$ allows determining $\sigma(p)$ for $p\in \R\res \mu$, $\sigma(\dot{u})$ for $\R\res\mu$-names $\dot{u}$, and $\dot{\mathbb U}^*_{\si(\mu)}$.
 We refer to $\R^*$ as the \emph{$\sigma$-rearrangement} of $\R$, denoted $\sigma(\R)$.
 We also refer to $\sigma(\dot{u})$ as the \emph{$\sigma$-rearrangement} of $\dot{u}$, and we say that $\sigma$ is a rearrangement of $\R$. \end{definition}

 A partition product is a restricted memory iteration with two additional structural requirements.
-The first requirement is that the iterand names are, up to isomorphism induced, by rearrangements, all of which are taken from a restricted alphabet.
+The first requirement is that the iterand names (up to isomorphisms induced by rearrangements) are all taken from a restricted alphabet.
 This is phrased precisely in Definition \ref{simplified-partition-product}.
 The second requirement is that the memory sets $b_\R(\xi)$, when not disjoint, intersect in very specific ways.
 This is phrased precisely in Definitions \ref{coherent-collapse} and \ref{partition-product}.
 The first requirement captures the sense in which we construct long iterations from a small set of short building blocks.
 The addition of the second requirement helps us bound the class of partition products of size $\aleph_1$, up to isomorphism.

 \begin{definition} Let $C\subseteq\omega_2\setminus\omega$.
 A \emph{restricted memory alphabet} on $C$ is a pair of sequences $\underline{\ps}=\la\ps_\de:\de\in C\ra$ and $\underline{\dot{\Q}}=\la\dot{\Q}_\de:\de\in C\ra$, where each $\ps_\delta$ is a restricted memory iteration, and each $\dot{\Q}_\de$ is a $\ps_\de$-name for a poset. \end{definition}